poult-lab/daily-word/english_words_ learning.md

 > there's not really a difference.
 Historically maybe there once was, or they have different origins, but today they are exactly the same word.
 Use whichever sounds better to you.
 Resolute is a little less common and sounds more like prose than determined.

+12.resolution  [ˌrezəˈluːʃn]

+[noun] to pass/adopt/carry a resolution. "a formal statement of an opinion agreed on by a committee or a council, especially by means of a vote"

+[noun] The government is pressing for an early resolution of the dispute."the act of solving or settling a problem, disagreement, etc." -settlement-

+[noun] The reforms owe a great deal to the resolution of one man."the quality of being resolute or determined" -resolve-

+[noun] {~ (to do sth)}She made a resolution to visit her relatives more often.

+"a **firm decision** to do or not to do sth"

+[noun]high-resolution graphics. "the power of a computer screen, printer, etc. to give a clear image, depending on the size of the dots that make up the image"